 Baked Hokkaido baby scallops with capsicum puree and flavoured butter.
 Loved this dish, especially how the sweetness of the peppers come through in the puree – bringing depth to soft yet slightly chewy scallops.

-The dollop of buttery seasoning on the scallops was mouthwatering – tasting of garlic, onion and cheesy.
+A dollop of buttery seasoning on the scallops was mouth watering – tasting of garlic, onion and cheesy.
 PocoLoco made their own seasoned butter to obtain such a fragrant formula.

 A layer of cheese sprinkled on top is baked till golden and crispy, contrasting with the texture of puree and scallops while providing a classic baked cheesy edge.

 Altogether, the scallops, capsicum puree, flavoured butter and crisp melted cheese made this Capesante a delicious, well-rounded dish.